WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Robert Wightman, Priscilla Barnes and Season Hubley

 Some years passed after, again, surviving a fatal chest wound (a hammer claw to the chest!
-Who lives through that?!), the stepfather escapes another institution yet again and seeks a back-alley plastic surgeon to alter his appearance so no one would recognize him.
+Who lives through that?!), the stepfather escapes from another institution and seeks a back-alley plastic surgeon to alter his appearance so no one would recognize him.
 The result?
-Goodbye O'Quinn and hello Robert Wightman!
-And as a reward for the surgeon?
-He cut his throat with a bonesaw.
+Goodbye O'Quinn and hello Robert Wightman, who proceeds to reward for the surgeon with a throat sliced open with a bonesaw.

-Nine further months later, the stepfather, now taking in the name "Keith Grant", finds another small town to start his life anew and begins dating Christine Davis, a divorced school principal he met at an Easter Sunday dance.
-Things would have gone smoothly again, but with his new son Andy being in a wheelchair and disinterested with having a new dad, as well as discovering his new wife is infertile, Grant starts to lose his noggin.
+Skipping nine months further and the stepfather, now taking in the name "Keith Grant", finds another small town to start his life anew and marries Christine Davis, a divorced school principal he met at an Easter Sunday dance, after a couple of dates.
+Things would have gone smoothly, but with his new son Andy being in a wheelchair and disinterested with having a new dad, as well as discovering his new wife is infertile, Grant starts to lose his noggin.
 Again.
 So he cheats on his wife in hopes of finding a better partner and plans to murder his current family before moving on.
-But with Andy growing more dubious of his new father, and many other unfortunates getting into Grant's nerves, it won't be long before we're back to familiar roots as the Stepfather lies and murders his way to perfect his ideal family.
+But with Andy growing more dubious of his new father and many other unfortunates getting into Grant's nerves, it won't be long before we're back to familiar roots as the stepfather lies and murders his way to perfect his ideal family.

 So that's three movies with the same plot now, only here you can really tell they're just sugar-coating it.
 Gone is the depth of the first two and in comes the slasher film stereotypes wherein our killer must utter one-liners for every kill he makes and said murders have to be butcher shop bloody.